Coral Reefs to Wild Plains

-Two sanctuaries, worlds apart, both driven by a single truth, that our most profound journeys are those that help nature endure.
+that our most profound journeys are those that help nature endure.

 There’s a new rhythm to travel, one that goes beyond indulgence to seek connection, contribution, and care for the planet.
 Across continents and oceans, I’ve found places where conservation is not an afterthought but a way of life.
 Where curiosity meets humility, and the real luxury lies not in excess, but in awareness.

-My recent trip to Lizard Island reminded me exactly why I do what I do.
+My recent trip to Lizard Island reminded me exactly why we do what we do.
 Propelling through clear blue waters over living reefs teeming with color and life, diving among giant clam gardens, and watching the sun sink into Watsons Bay with a chilled glass in hand, it was unforgettable.
 A walk through the island’s Research Station offered a fascinating glimpse into the groundbreaking conservation work happening behind the scenes.
 And the food?
 Exceptional.
 As far north as one can go to experience the Great Barrier Reef in both comfort and consciousness, Lizard Island deserves a place among the most meaningful destinations on earth.

 Lizard Island, Great Barrier Reef